NeCTAR-RC/nectar-training/package07/sections/volumeStorage.markdown

 {% img src=images/scrDashboardVolume5.png, w=80, dim=percent, align=center %}

 In order to detach the volume again, you would go to the drop-down next to your volume again and select **Edit attachments**.
 A window opens in which you may detach the volume again.
-Your data won’t be lost, it will only be detached from the particular instance.
+Your data won't be lost, it will only be detached from the particular instance.
 You can re-attach it later again to any instance.

 {% img src=images/scrDashboardVolume6.png, w=60, dim=percent, align=center %}